zaste/brutal-framework/README.md

-# 🚀 BRUTAL V6 - The 8.5KB Web Framework
+# 🚀 BRUTAL V6 - The 8.5KB Web Native APIs "Framework"

 > **"Proving that 8.5KB can replace React's 300KB+ for 80% of use cases"**